dropchop-com/snakejar/README.md

 // would need more threads, hence we can define the thread-pool
 // for the interpreter.

-// We can define as many invokers as we wish - binding them to
+// We can define as many invokers as we wish - to run on any initialized thread-pool:
-// any thread-pool:
 Invoker myFuncInvoker = snakeJar.prep(
   // Thread pool name.
   "my_thread_pool",
-  // Num core threads and max threads in thread pool.
-  // (More than one in embedded CPython makes little sense
-  // since performance might only degrade) new Invoker.Params(1, 1),
   // We can define an ordered list of sources to compile List.of(
     new ModuleSource<>(